v0.7.1 · macOS + Windows + Linux · MIT

 - Cmd+K action palette beyond navigation — "copy openrouter" as a one-shot

 PRs welcome.
-Start at github.com/kyzdes/keys-keeper/issues — or just open one with the rough idea.
+Start at github.com/kyzdes/keys-keeper-skill/issues — or just open one with the rough idea.

 honest limitations